artginzburg-learning/mesto-react/README.md

 ## To-do

 - Ideas (sorted by concern)
-  - [ ] Clear popups when they are not opened, but keep the open/close transition
-  - [ ] Dive into HOC for Popup or hotkey handling
   - [ ] Add locales and English language
+  - [x] Clear popups when they are not opened, but keep the open/close transition
   - [x] Use localStorage to make last saved data appear instantly after page refresh (which might look strange with cards, but is a must-have for user profile information)
   - [x] Create FormInput component that wraps up input, its error status, and repeating props
-  - [ ] Create Popup react component so that ImagePopup and PopupWithForm use exactly identical modal window logic
+  - [x] Create Popup react component so that ImagePopup and PopupWithForm use exactly identical modal window logic

 - Transfer all the features from *mesto* to *mesto-react*
   - [x] Live form validation